kovidgoyal/kitty/docs/kittens/ssh.rst

    When connecting to BSD servers, it is possible the bootstrap script will fail or run slowly, because they are crippled in various ways.
-Your best bet is to install python on the server, make sure the login shell is something POSIX compliant, not csh and use :code:`python` as the :opt:`interpreter
+Your best bet is to install python on the server, make sure the login shell is something POSIX sh compliant, not csh, and use :code:`python` as the :opt:`interpreter
    <kitten-ssh.interpreter>` in :file:`ssh.conf`.

 .. include:: /generated/conf-kitten-ssh.rst